 two members of staff should be present when the drug is to be administered, to double check the dose is correct.
 One person will administer the dose, and the second person will witness its administration.
+Only one member of staff needs to be First Aid trained.

-· record keeping:
+record keeping:

 - a separate Controlled Drug register should be kept, to record each dose that is administered, and should be signed by the two members of staff who administer the medication.
-This register is to be kept for two years from the date of the last entry in the register. - if misuse of a controlled drug is suspected, all records should be checked by Senior Management and the Headteacher and reported to the Police/Local Intelligence Network (LIN).
-Guidance on this should be sought from healthcare professionals. - destroying unused controlled drugs should be destroyed of under specific controlled conditions.
-This should be referred to on the IHCP, and advice taken from healthcare professionals.
+This register is to be kept for two years from the date of the last entry in the register. - if misuse of a controlled drug is suspected, all records should be checked by Senior Management and the Headteacher, and reported to the Police/Local Intelligence Network (LIN).
+Guidance on this should be sought from healthcare professionals.

+destroying

+unused controlled drugs will be returned to parents to be disposed of appropriately following advice taken from healthcare professionals.